Cheshire Constabulary and the Freedom of Information

 Cheshire Constabulary follows the processes and guidance laid

-out in the
+out by the

 Association of Chief Police Officers' National Manual of

-Guidance for the Police Service.
+Guidance for the police service.

 Cheshire Constabulary also follows the guidelines contained